REVIEW PROCESS UNDERWAY

 “We’re currently going through a review process to figure out what sort of updates we want to make to it, to have any new cases in there, to update any concepts we feel could be explained better,” Mullane says.
 “Or again, some concepts are going through a review process now that I think over the next year to two years we’ll be rolling out, along with some updates to the courses in order to make sure we don’t fall behind.”

 Additionally, he says, HBS Online is unveiling standalone courses that students can add to CORe to make their own flexible curriculum.

 “There are other courses outside of CORe that focus on any particular topics, and we have one coming out next year, and this is on alternative investments,” Mullane says.
 “We recently had a leadership course come out.
 There’s the second leadership course we’re going to do that’ll be coming up next year as well.
 So we continue to make those standalone courses that students also can bundle together and make your own curriculum as we grow our portfolio.”

 THE FEELING OF BEING IN A LIVE CLASSROOM

 Lexi Whelan is growing her portfolio, too.
 After business school, she says, she expects to leave advertising.

-“I’m really focused and interested in taking my experiences that I’ve had from advertising,” she says.
+“I’m really focused and interested in taking the experiences that I’ve had from advertising,” she says.
 “The beautiful thing about working in advertising is that you get to touch so many different companies and verticals and you’re exposed to so much in a really short amount of time, and you get to be an expert really quickly.
 And for me, I think, marketing is a slice of the pie, of a really big interesting pie, and my goal is to pivot into more of a business development role in strategic partnerships, with the goal of being able to blend my marketing knowledge with how a business can grow, and create those opportunities to have a more cohesive identity and brand experience for the end consumer.”